Squirrel/Squirrel.Mac/README.md

 each time you release a new version, or dynamically generated to point to any release you want it to, based on criteria in the request.

+Squirrel’s installer is designed to be fault tolerant and to ensure that the updates it installs are valid.

 # Adopting Squirrel

 1. Add the Squirrel repository as a git submodule